 #12: Eliminate 3 Wrong Answers

-The most important rule to remember for SAT Math (as well as all other SAT multiple-choice questions) is that there is only one correct answer for each question; the other three answer choices are irrefutably wrong.
+The most important rule to remember for SAT Math (as well as all other SAT multiple-choice questions) is that there is only one correct answer for each question; on the multiple choice questions, the other three answer choices are irrefutably wrong.
 The SAT needs to be able to defend its questions and show that there is one, and only one, clear answer for each question.
 The test would be greatly weakened if people could challenge the questions all the time and argue convincingly that more than one answer could be correct.
 The College Board would have to throw out all the questions that were disputed, leaving them with less data to calculate scores and a reputation for unreliability.

 This means that your number one strategy on the test is to use the process of elimination.
 If you're struggling with finding the correct solution to a question, try to find reasons to rule out most of the answers rather than reasons why certain options could work.
 All incorrect choices are incorrect for good reasons, and it’s your job to find those reasons until you narrow your answers down to one possibility.